NPNLong/GIVE-UP/README.md

 ## **A few words from GAME DEVELOPER (IT'S ME)**
 - GIVE UP! is a product for a major assignment in class 2324II_INT2215_21/Advanced Programming, but I decided to release it for everyone to experience!

 - GIVE UP! is the first game project I developed, in 14 days.
 However, my skills and understanding of code are still very limited, so the game still has some errors or bugs, and the code is not very logical and compact.
-We hope you sympathize and enjoy this game, and we also hope that someone will be able to overcome the highest difficulty of the game.
+We hope you sympathize and enjoy this game, and we also hope that someone will pass the highest difficulty of the game.

 - Note: people with a history of heart disease or quick temper should consider before playing, because GIVE UP! will be quite frustrating.
 When your Laptop or PC is crashed, don't tell me I didn't remind you first!